Urban Atlas Nepal

 Methodology

-Urban Atlas Nepal structures existing research and government data into a single, ward-level risk format for Kathmandu Valley's 247 wards.
+Urban Atlas Nepal structures existing research and modeled hazard data into a single, ward-level hazard and exposure format for Kathmandu Valley's 247 wards.

 Current data sources